• Skip to primary navigation

 Chopped Grrens

-4. Once the pressure is completely released strain the chickpeas and the veggies into a colander.
-Tip: Don’t throw away the liquid, instead save it to knead the dough or to make vegan aquafaba to replace the egg-whites in the cooking.
+4. Once the pressure is completely released, strain the chickpeas and the vegetables into a colander.
+Note: Don’t throw away the liquid; instead, save it to knead the dough or to make vegan aquafaba to replace the egg whites in the baking.

 Boiled chickpeas and vegetables

-5. Now place the drained chickpeas and vegetable mix along with roughly chopped parsley, cilantro, onions, ginger and green chilies in a food processor.
-Pulse it using a chopping blade until a rough coarse texture is achieved.
-Don’t over process into a paste.
+5. Place the drained chickpeas, vegetable mix, and roughly chopped parsley, cilantro, onions, ginger, and green chilies in a food processor.
+Pulse using a chopping blade until a rough, coarse texture is achieved.
+Don’t over-process into a paste.

 boiled Chickpeas and vegetables in Food Processor

-6. Transfer the contents of food processor into a mixing bowl.
-Then add all the spices and flour (salt, black pepper, roasted cumin powder, flax seed meal, hemp seed, almond flour and lemon juice).
-Adding spices
+6. Transfer the contents of the food processor into a mixing bowl.
+Then add all the spices and flour (salt, black pepper, roasted cumin powder, flax seed meal, hemp seed, almond flour, and lemon juice).

 7. Mix it to assimilate all the ingredients nicely.
 Final falafel mixture with spices

-8. Now use this mixture to make into flat falafel patties or conventional round falafels.
-Tip: For even sizing use an ice-cream scoop or similar spoon.
+8. Now, use this mixture to make flat falafel patties or conventional round falafels.
+Tip: For even sizing, use an ice cream scoop or similar spoon.
 Portion out the whole mixture into patties or roundels.

 Falafel patties ready to freeze